What is a Firewall?

 The closest rival to ConfigServer Firewall (CSF) is Advanced Policy Firewall (APF).
 Both APF and CSF are simply front end interfaces for the deeper and more complex firewall software known as iptables.
 This being said, CSF does has better integration with cPanel, making it easier and more accessible to the end user.
 This means that if you are using cPanel on your server, you can perform many of your security related tasks (other than installation) within WHM.
 This allows you to use the plugin in the control panel which prevents you from having to log into the server as the root user, and manually run commands at the command prompt.

 In addition to the firewalls mentioned above, we should also take a look at firewalld.
 Firewalld is a more comprehensive software firewall solution, which can be less appealing to new users due to the need to control it from the command line interface.
 If you are just starting out or, want something easier to work with, you will probably want to skip firewalld for now.
-If you choose to try firewalld, more resources can be found here.
+If you choose to try firewalld, more resources can be found in the Liquid Web Knowledgebase.

 How Do You Install CSF On Ubuntu?